Cannabidiol is a popular natural remedy used for many common ailments.

 This is especially important if you take medications or supplements that come with a "grapefruit warning."
 Both grapefruit and CBD interfere with cytochromes P450 (CYPs), a group of enzymes that are important to drug metabolism (42).

 One study performed on mice showed that CBD-rich cannabis extracts have the potential to cause liver toxicity.
-However, some the mice in the study were injected with extremely large doses of the extract (43).
+However, some the mice in the study were force-fed extremely large doses of the extract (43).

 Summary Although CBD is generally considered safe, it can cause adverse reactions like diarrhea and fatigue in some people.
 It may also interfere with certain medications.